MicrosoftDocs/azure-devops-docs/docs/pipelines/process/create-multistage-pipeline.md

 Your build pipeline:

-* Includes a trigger that runs when there is a code change to branch
+* Includes a trigger that runs when there's a code change to branch
 * Defines two variables, `buildConfiguration` and `releaseBranchName`
 * Includes a stage named Build that builds the web application
 * Publishes an artifact you'll use in a later stage